The combination of cut quality, productivity, operating cost, and versatility make plasma arc cutting today’s most popular industrial cutting process.

 Typical applications and industries

-Plasma is used in both handheld and mechanized systems to cut a wide range of conductive materials, including mild steel, carbon steel, stainless steel, aluminum, copper, brass, and other metals.
+Plasma arc cutting is used in both handheld and mechanized systems to cut a wide range of conductive materials, including mild steel, carbon steel, stainless steel, aluminum, copper, brass, and other metals.

 Cutting applications include: